 Before he came to worldwide fame as the singer and guitarist for ZZ Top, Billy Gibbons fronted the more psychdelic-leaning Moving Sidewalks.
 This song finds him under the spell of a particularly haunting woman... and from the sounds of things, quite possibly some very trippy pharmaceuticals as well.

-Written by Peter Green, and originally recorded by Fleetwood Mac in 1968, 'Black Magic Woman' would be taken under the mighty wings of Santana, and made a worldwide smash in 1970 as part of their amazing 'Abraxas' album.
-The single reached the top five, while the LP shot to No. 1.
-Those damn black magic women are always trying to make devils out of us!
+Written by Peter Green and originally recorded by Fleetwood Mac in 1968, 'Black Magic Woman' would be taken under the mighty wings of Santana, and made a worldwide smash in 1970 as part of their amazing 'Abraxas' album.
+On the strength of Carlos Santana's blistering guitar, the minor-key blues reached the Top Five, while the LP shot to No. 1.

-"She is like a cat in the dark and then she is the darkness" Though not a witch by name, the legend of 'Rhianon,' according to Miss Stevie Nicks, clearly states "this is a song about a Welsh witch."
+"She is like a cat in the dark and then she is the darkness" Though not a witch by name, the legend of 'Rhiannon,' according to Miss Stevie Nicks, clearly states, "This is a song about an old Welsh witch."
 We aren't about to argue with Stevie on this one.
 We will, however, bask in its warm glow as one of Fleetwood Mac's timeless classics.
 We're given you a killer live rendition here, complete with witchy intro.

-As we predicted, Aleister Crowley turns up once again on this list.
-(We can see into the future!)
-This time out, none other than the Prince of Darkness himself is asking the famous mystic simple but pointed questions, such as "What went on in your head?
+As we said earlier, Crowley surfaces again, only this time out, none other than Ozzy Osbourne, the Prince of Darkness himself, is asking the famous mystic simple but pointed questions, such as "What went on in your head?
 Did you talk to the dead?"
 Ultimately, Ozzy declares the magician's life to be tragic: "You fooled all the people with magic / You waited on Satan's call."

 Our pick for the No. 1 spot on our list of Top 10 Witch songs is by none other than Donovan.
 The word "classic" gets tossed around an awful lot, but in this case, it's truly apropos.
 From his legendary 1966 album 'Sunshine Superman,' 'Season Of The Witch' evokes the haunting mystery of the fall season.
 It's simple yet powerful riff transports and hypnotizes the listener.
 It's been covered by everyone from Al Kooper and Stephen Stills to Vanilla Fudge and Lou Rawls, but the original is still the real deal.